GarrettJudd/FFIEC/Data Analytics/Azure Security and Compliance Blueprint - FFIEC Data Analytics Overview.md

 ## Overview

-This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure that assists with the objectives of Federal Financial Institution Examination Council (FFIEC) Financial Services Regulated Workloads.
+This Azure Security and Compliance Blueprint provides guidance for the deployment of a data analytics architecture in Azure that assists with the objectives of Federal Financial Institution Examination Council (FFIEC) financial services regulated workloads.
 It showcases a common reference architecture and demonstrates the proper handling of financial data in a secure, compliant, multi-tier environment.
 This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with FFIEC requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in a FFIEC compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.